tranjg/book-banker/README.md

 # Book Banker

-This project is a proof-of-concept application of an inventory management system for a book bank.
+This project is a proof-of-concept application of an all in one inventory management system & store front for a book bank.

 # Installation